-Love and Destiny
+Let's talk about Love and Destiny

 Sometimes, the idea of romantic love reminds me a bit of the concept of free will.
-Everyone wants it.
+Theoretically, everyone wants it.
 Until it gets difficult.
 And we can't be sure if it's even always factual.
 But since I'm rather stoic and not exactly the most dreamy gal in town, I prefer empathy, respect, and loyalty to grand expressions of feelings and dramatic gestures.

 But that's just me.
 Modern day's majority definitely begs to differ.